urbanadventurer/username-anarchy/README.md

 Username Anarchy is a command line tool.

 	Usage: ./username-anarchy [OPTIONS]... [firstname|first last|first middle last]
-	Version: 0.1
+	Version: 0.2

 	NAMES
 	--input-file, -i=FILE           Input list of names.
 Can be CSV or TAB delimited.
                                         Valid column headings are: firstinitial,firstname,
                                         lastinitial,lastname,middleinitial,middlename
 	--auto, -a                      Automatically generate names from a country or other lists.
-	--country COUNTRY, -C           COUNTRY can be one of the following datasets:
+	--country COUNTRY, -c           COUNTRY can be one of the following datasets:
                                         PublicProfiler:
                                         argentina, austria, belgium, canada, china, denmark, france, germany, hungary, india, ireland, italy, luxembourg, netherlands, newzealand,